-The [Governor], or the governmental agency or official responsible for administering a public-health emergency order under Section 7, may seek injunctive relief to enforce a public-2 health emergency order.
-3 Legislative Note: With respect to the use of "Governor", insert appropriate state official 4 authorized to bring an action for the state.
-5 6 Comment 7 This section should be read in conjunction with Section 12.
-The Act does not authorize 8 criminal action against those who violate the terms of a public-health emergency order.
-9 10 Section 12.
-Civil [Penalty][Fine] (a) It is unlawful knowingly to violate a public-health emergency order.
-11 12 (b) Subject to subsection (c), each governmental agency or official responsible under 13 Section 7 to administer a public-health emergency order may impose a [penalty][fine] for a 14 knowing violation of the order of not more than \$[250] per violation.
-15 (c) A [penalty][fine] imposed under subsection (b) may not be imposed on a government or governmental subdivision, agency, or instrumentality or on a public official acting in an 16 17 official capacity.
-18 (d) Except as provided in Section 13, this section does not affect a right or remedy 19 available under other law.
-20 Comment 21 1.
-This section should be read in conjunction with Section 11.
-The Act does not authorize 22 criminal action against those who violate the terms of a public-health emergency order.
-23 24 2.
-Subsection (a) establishes a maximum level of a civil fine or penalty for violations of 25 public-health emergency orders issued under this Act against a person.
+The [Governor], or the governmental agency or official responsible for administering a public-health emergency order under Section 7, may seek injunctive relief to enforce a public-health emergency order.

+Legislative Note: With respect to the use of "Governor", insert appropriate state official authorized to bring an action for the state.

+This section should be read in conjunction with Section 12.
+The Act does not authorize criminal action against those who violate the terms of a public-health emergency order.

+Section 12.
+Civil [Penalty][Fine]

+- (a) Subject to subsection (b), each governmental agency or official responsible under Section 7 to administer a public-health emergency order may impose a [penalty][fine] for a knowing violation of the order of not more than \$[250] per violation. (b) A [penalty][fine] imposed under subsection (a) may not be imposed on a government - (b) A [penalty][fine] imposed under subsection (a) may not be imposed on a government or governmental subdivision, agency, or instrumentality or on a public official acting in an official capacity. - (c) This section does not affect a right or remedy available under other law.

+Comment

+1. This section should be read in conjunction with Section 11.
+The Act does not authorize criminal action against those who violate the terms of a public-health emergency order.

+2. Subsection (a) establishes a maximum level of a civil fine or penalty for violations of public-health emergency orders issued under this Act against a person.
 There is no distinction between a person who is an individual or a person that is a business entity.
-Any fine or penalty 26 27 imposed under subsection (b) is subject to existing procedural requirements applicable to the governmental agency or official imposing the fine or penalty, including the requirements of due 28 29 process.
-30 31 3.
-Subsection (c) clarifies that governmental agencies and officials that violate a publichealth emergency order while acting in their official capacities are not subject to any fine or penalty under this section.
+Any fine or penalty imposed under subsection (b) is subject to existing procedural requirements applicable to the governmental agency or official imposing the fine or penalty, including the requirements of due process.

+3. Subsection (b) clarifies that governmental agencies and officials that violate a public-health emergency order while acting in their official capacities are not subject to any fine or penalty under this section.

-4. Subsection (d) acknowledges that an individual, business, or other person who knowingly violates a public-health emergency order, in addition to being subject to a fine or penalty under this Act, may also be subject to other consequences under other law.
-The governmental agency or official responsible for administering an order may be authorized under other law to take actions other than the civil fine or penalty described in this section, and subsection (d) does not displace or supersede that authority.
-Similarly, governmental agencies or officials other than the agency or official responsible for administering a public-health emergency order also may be empowered under other law of the state to pursue a remedy or otherwise take action against a person who knowingly violates a public-health emergency order, and subsection (d) does not displace or supersede that authority.
-Likewise, subsection (d) does not displace or supersede any criminal law of the state; nor does it interfere or limit the authority of a prosecutor to pursue appropriate criminal charges available under other law of the state against a person who knowingly violates a public-health emergency order.
+4. Subsection (c) acknowledges that an individual, business, or other person who knowingly violates a public-health emergency order, in addition to being subject to a fine or penalty under this Act, may also be subject to other consequences under other law.
+The governmental agency or official responsible for administering an order may be authorized under other law to take actions other than the civil fine or penalty described in this section, and subsection (c) does not displace or supersede that authority.
+Similarly, governmental agencies or officials other than the agency or official responsible for administering a public-health emergency order also may be empowered under other law of the state to pursue a remedy or otherwise take action against a person who knowingly violates a public-health emergency order, and subsection (c) does not displace or supersede that authority.
+Likewise, subsection (c) does not displace or supersede any criminal law of the state; nor does it interfere or limit the authority of a prosecutor to pursue appropriate criminal charges available under other law of the state against a person who knowingly violates a public-health emergency order.